Distressing

 Simulated Distressing

 Simulated Distressing options are individually chosen in a Light or Heavy intensity, and are placed randomly on the face of the product to give an aged appearance.
-The options available for Simulated Distressing are Screw Impressions, Nail Impressions, Wear Marks, Nicks, Wormholes, Cracks, Rasp Marks, Orbital Waves, and Dents.
+The options available for Simulated Distressing are Screw Impressions, Nail Impressions, Wear Marks, Nicks, Wormholes, Cracks, Rasp Marks, and Dents.

 Additional Information: